CraigMason19/CraigMason19/README.md

 ### Craig Mason
-Graduated from The University of Central Lancashire
+Graduated from The University of Central Lancashire (UCLAN).

 A Tech Tinkerer and Blender Enthusiast.